lichen-liu/ark/README.md

 # Ark
-An place for you to screenshot and store your favourite websites like a charm.
+A place for you to screenshot and store your favourite websites like a charm.

 ~~[Requirements](http://www.cs.toronto.edu/~delara/courses/ece1779/projects/ECE1779-a3.pdf)~~